 - A runaway breaks into your house in the middle of the night, terrified.
 What does she want from you?

-- You’re the leader of a tribe beginning an uprising against a vicious dictator.
+- You’re the leader of a collective who initiates an uprising against a vicious dictator.
 How are you going to raise an army?

-- Falsley accused of a murder, you’re about to face execution.
+- Falsely accused of a murder, you’re about to face execution.
 Is there time to save yourself?

 - Invent a new month in the year and explain how it affects the world.

-- You’re a cinema owner and every time a movie plays, the audience are turned into ghosts during the film.
+- You’re a cinema owner and every time a movie plays, the audience is turned into ghosts during the film.

-- It’s winter every day where you live, and if you don’t find a way to generate warmth, a plague will erupt from the snow when it falls.
+- It’s winter every day where you live.
+If you don’t find a way to generate warmth, a plague will erupt from the snow when it falls.

 These are only a few very simple ideas to get you thinking about the short stories you could write today, but I’d love to hear any of yours too.
-Please let me know if you’ve had any inspiring thoughts based upon the prompts listed here or if you’ve got any other suggestions!
+Let me know if you’ve had any inspiring thoughts based on the prompts listed here or if you’ve got any other suggestions.

-You can check out some of my other writing prompts over on my Instagram feed @actualwriting – I post on there regularly with lots of visual inspiration too, as sometimes using an art or image-based prompt can generate your ideas even further.
-Let me know how you get on with your writing over on Twitter too @actualwriting.
-Happy storytelling!
+You can check out some of my other writing prompts over on my Pinterest boards.
+Sometimes using an art or image-based prompt can really help to generate your ideas even further.
+Let me know how you get on with your writing efforts in the comments.